-> During His 91 day stay at MHOC, He experienced grace in a ray of light that would change His life.
-Fifteen years later, that experience remains a blessing that continues to change his life every day.
-His integrity is still intact; the client who first encouraged him became a fan and today, her family proudly displays one of his originals among their collection.
+During His 91 day stay at MHOC, He experienced grace in a ray of light that would change His life.
+Seventeen years later, that experience remains a blessing that continues to change his life every day.
+His integrity is still intact; the client who first encouraged him became a fan, and today, her family proudly displays two of his originals among their collection.

-> And yes, he still hides the names of his sons in his art.
+And yes, he still hides the names of his sons in his art.

 "Carmen's unique style is breathtaking.
 I love the drawing that he did for me as well as the one that I bought for a friend.
 A true Artist!"